sciapp/sampledb/docs/developer_guide/api.rst

     :>json string type: the action's type ("sample", "measurement" or "simulation") :>json string name: the actions's name
     :>json string description: the actions's description
-    :>json object schema: the actions's schema
+    :>json bool is_hidden: whether or not the action is hidden :>json object schema: the actions's schema
     :statuscode 200: no error
     :statuscode 404: the action does not exist